fnagel/t3extblog/Documentation/UpgradeGuide/Index.rst

 - Backend module: Add a dashboard view

-- Backend module: Add list views for post and blog subscriptions
+- Backend module: Add list view for post and blog subscriptions

-- Multiple fixes and improvements

 - Auto cache clearing when editing posts in backend (no more page TS config needed!)

 - Greatly improved cache handling when creating new comments

+- Multiple minor fixes and improvements

+- Added some FAQ sections and information about new cache handling in documentation

 **Breaking changes**